stephanmahieu/formhistorycontrol/README.md

 # Form History Control

+:warning: __This is the Original version of Form History Control and is deprecated as of 2016.__

+:warning: __Find the latest version of Form History Control in repo [formhistorycontrol-2](https://github.com/stephanmahieu/formhistorycontrol-2)__

 ### A Firefox Add-On to View and Manage form history entries (view, edit, delete, selective clean-up, export/import)

 * The Form History Control Add-on is hosted at Mozilla: [Mozilla addons form-history-control](https://addons.mozilla.org/nl/firefox/addon/form-history-control/)